emansih/foboh-frontend/README.md

 - I did not use enums for adjustment modes and types, instead I use strings.
 This could be improved.

-- The backend URL is hardcoded to localhost, in a production environment this is a bad idea.
+- The backend URL is hardcoded to localhost(located in Constants.ts), in a production environment this is a bad idea.
 Instead, the code should be looking for a system environment variable as local dev environment will be different from remote environment.

 - I did not use Jest for unit testing, I manually tested the UI.
 In the future, I could also use puppeteer / Selenium for testing the UI behaviors.

+- The code for `App.tsx` could be split into different components as currently, all the UI code is in 1 file.